 Do you have internship programs?

 In 2020, we had to rethink our internship programs, focusing on keeping our people and interns safe.
 This year, as countries and regions are starting to open, we’re grateful to offer a great educational experience.
-To provide more context about our internship programs, we went to Wendy Richardson, from Austin, Texas.
+To provide more context about our internship programs, we went to Wendy, from Austin, Texas.
 Wendy is a tenacious, caring and outgoing recruiter who finds motivation in her family.

 She loves her career in recruitment because, “It gives me so much gratification knowing I placed someone in a job that leads them to an amazing career.